arklumpus/MuPDFCore/Readme.md

 * Enter the command `./MuPDFCoreTestHost` (this will run the test program).
 * On macOS, depending on your security settings, you may get a message saying `zsh: killed` when you try to run the program.
 To address this, you need to sign the executable, e.g. by running `codesign --timestamp --sign <certificate> MuPDFCoreTestHost`, where `<certificate>` is the name of a code signing certificate in your keychain (e.g. `Developer ID Application: John Smith`).
 After this, you can try again to run the test program with `./MuPDFCoreTestHost`.

 The test suite will start; it will print the name of each test, followed by a green `  Succeeded  ` or a red `  Failed  ` depending on the test result.
-If everything went correctly, all tests should succeed (except for the 5 OCR tests on Apple silicon Macs).
+If everything went correctly, all tests should succeed.

 When all the tests have been run, the program will print a summary showing how many tests have succeeded (if any) and how many have failed (if any).
 If any tests have failed, a list of these will be printed, and then they will be run again one at a time, waiting for a key press before running each test (this makes it easier to follow what is going on).
 If you wish to kill the test process early, you can do so with `CTRL+C`.